huggingface/transformers/docs/source/model_doc/visual_bert.rst

 appropriately for the textual and visual parts.

 The :class:`~transformers.BertTokenizer` is used to encode the text.
 A custom detector/feature extractor must be used to get the visual embeddings.
-The following examples show how to use VisualBERT with Detectron-like models:
+The following example notebooks show how to use VisualBERT with Detectron-like models:

 * `VisualBERT VQA demo notebook
   <https://github.com/huggingface/transformers/tree/master/examples/research_projects/visual_bert>`__ : This notebook